How to install Sencha Cmd on Debian Jessie

 You can also do it with the command line 'cp' command.

-full filename is typed exactly as the name of the downloaded distrubution.
-Don't make any mistakes here!
-So the example above might not correspond with your file name.
+Assure that the tar.gz full filename is typed exactly as the name of the downloaded distrubution.
+The example above might not correspond with your file name.
 Now we have to make Java work, we do this by typing this from the terminal prompt:

-might not correspond with your installed Java.
-To make sure you have the right one, type:
+The name after JAVA_HOME= might not correspond with your installed Java.
+To assure you have the right one, type:

 Step 3: Install Sencha Cmd